agarret7/austingarrett.dev/posts/Importance Sampling over Discrete Structures.md

 $\Box$

 We were able to avoid a measure-theoertic analysis by exploiting the factorization of the distribution.
 If the continous parameters are independent given a discrete structure choice, all we need to do is consider the expectations of the relevant distributions.
-Looks like we can rest easy using importance sampling for a simple branching model.
+We can be confident that given enough samples, importance sampling will find the true posterior.